Category Archives: Uncategorized

 13) Salary By State

-New Jersey has the highest median salary for roofing contractors at $63,533, with North Dakota second.
+New Jersey has the highest average annual salary for roofing contractors at $63,533, with North Dakota second.

 Source: Zippia